 A person can only use these drugs under supervision from a doctor as they can have adverse effects.

 The doctor will also treat any underlying conditions responsible for the psychosis.
 Where possible,

 Acute and maintenance phases of schizophrenia

-- Schizoaffective disorder – a condition similar to schizophrenia that includes periods of mood disturbances.
+- Schizoaffective disorder: This disorder is similar to schizophrenia but includes periods of mood disturbances.

-- Delusional disorder – the individual has a strong belief in something irrational and often bizarre with no factual basis.
-Symptoms last for 1 month or longer.
+- Delusional disorder: The person strongly believes in something irrational and often bizarre with no factual basis.

-- Psychotic depression – also known as major depressive disorder with psychotic features.
+- Severe depression: Also known as major depressive disorder with psychotic features.